Sales Engagement – The Definitive Guide

-- Track—All executed sales engagement activities are automatically logged in the CRM.
+- Track—All executed sales activities are automatically logged in the CRM.
 Example: Email sends and phone calls are logged automatically into the CRM.

 - Measure—To measure effectiveness, reporting and analytics are done on all sales engagement activity.
 Example: Analytics can be used to determine which touch patterns convert to connections, meetings, and revenue.

 - Optimize—Messaging and activity levels must be analyzed and subsequently modified.
 Example: Email messaging and best practices that works for successful reps can be identified and used to coach underperforming reps.